Simple online tools for developers, networking, text and conversions.

 What does a URL decoder do?

-Can I decode query parameters with this tool?
+Can I decode JSON with this tool?

 When should I use URL Decoder?